-She strolled into the kitchen, eyes looking up towards the kitchen counter and her little pink nose aggressively sniffing away.
+She strolled into the kitchen, eyes looking up towards the kitchen counter and her little pink nose aggressively sniffing away and her tail wagging.

-Joy (our fur baby or as my mom refers to her “grand pup”) knew what time it was!
+Joy (or as my mom refers to her “grand pup”) knew what time it was!

 The salmon skin crackled away in the toaster and she waited by until it was cool enough for me to break up and feed her.
 Despite her name she’s actually a pretty serious dog but that girl smiles, bounces around and wags her tail like crazy for good food.

 This salmon bowl recipe uses skin-less salmon but if you have a dog or cat at home you can:

 - avoid the pet store price for fish skin cracklings

 - watch your fur baby go nuts for a healthy snack!

 P.S.
 If you want to know how to cook the salmon skin for your pet, shoot me and email or leave a comment below!